53616D616E746861/ai-agent-care-package/semantic_state_clusters_instructions.md

 Semantic cluster encoding introduces dimensions that preserve direction, weighting, and unresolved cognition, enabling higher-fidelity reconstruction of agent state across context resets.

+This implies that improving state transfer is not primarily a matter of more data, but of encoding the correct dimensions.

 ## What Each Format Encodes

 ### Prose (Format A) — Structural Probe